Create a Fair and Equitable Workplace for All

 Consistency is a crucial element when coming to labor practices, and these documents will go a long way in ensuring that this is met.

-Jennifer is a former HR Executive and Director, and is currently a coach, mentor, author and an advocate for emotional and mental wellbeing.
-She is a mother to an amazing daughter, and has a wonderful son-in-law.
-They live in the US.
+Jennifer is a former HR Executive and Director, and is currently a coach, mentor, author and an advocate for mental, emotional and spiritual wellbeing.
+She is a mom and mom-in-law.
 Jennifer is far more than any label you can pin on her.
 As a former HR Executive and Director, Jennifer has seen people self-sabotage their own success and happiness.
 She has seen power struggles at play, lives out of balance, and chronic stress in the seemingly most together people.
 She has managed large teams which she has grown from ground level up.
 She has lead, coached and trained HR departments, managers and leaders alike.
 She has also worked with clients and businesses from around the globe.
 Her passion is to help others find their own success story, through living from their own authenticity and true self.

 StartDisclosure of Previous Convictions